infolektuell/gradle-jextract/README.md

 - [x] Alternately, use a local installation of Jextract.
 - [x] Generated code is available in main sourceset of Java projects.
 - [x] Multiple libs can be configured in one project and are built concurrently.
+- [x] Whitelisting of included symbols via DSL extension
+- [x] Can dump includes and use arg files
 - [x] Compatible with [Configuration Cache].

 ## Usage